HealthITAU/pyconnectwise/README.md

 [![Health IT Logo](https://healthit.com.au/wp-content/uploads/2019/06/HIT-proper-logo.png)](https://healthit.com.au)

-# pyConnectWise - An API library for ConnectWise Manage and ConnectWise Automate, written in Python
+# pyConnectWise - An API library for ConnectWise Manage and Labtech (ConnectWise Automate), written in Python

-pyConnectWise is a full-featured, type annotated API client written in Python for the ConnectWise APIs based off their OpenAPI schemas.
+pyConnectWise is a full-featured, type annotated API client written in Python for the ConnectWise APIs based on their OpenAPI schemas.

 This library has been developed with the intention of making the ConnectWise APIs simple and accessible to non-coders while allowing experienced coders to utilize all features the API has to offer without the boilerplate.

-pyConnectWise currently supports both ConnectWise Manage and ConnectWise Automate.
+pyConnectWise currently supports both ConnectWise Manage and Labtech (ConnectWise Automate).

 Features:
 =========
-- **100% API Coverage.** All endpoints and response models have had their code generated from the ConnectWise Manage and ConnectWise Automate OpenAPI schemas.
+- **100% API Coverage.** All endpoints and response models have had their code generated from the Manage and Labtech OpenAPI schemas.
 - **Non-coder friendly.** 100% annotated for full IDE auto-completion.
 Clients handle requests and authentication - just plug the right details in and go!
 - **Fully annotated.** This library has a strong focus on type safety and type hinting.
 Models are declared and parsed using [Pydantic](https://github.com/pydantic/pydantic)